xoDosu/xoDosu/README.md

 - 👋 Hi, I’m @xoDosu
 - 👀 I’m interested in Embedded Systems
 - 🌱 I’m currently learning C++, Arduino and Russian
+- 👌 Funfact: I love One Piece,
+-
+-   and i use Arch btw

 <!---
 xoDosu/xoDosu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.